donate goods

 how you can help!

-We will always welcome your generosity to donate physical goods instead of giving monetarily to our non-profit - we just ask that you call or message us before donating to make sure it's something we really can use and that it's good for the herd!
+We will always welcome your generosity to donate physical goods instead of giving monetarily to our non-profit - we just ask that you call or message us before donating to make sure it's something we really can use and that it's good for the herd and our clients!
 Your giving makes this center run much more efficiently, and every bit truly helps!
-Here are some items that are always welcomed that you could always purchase from online, at a feed store, or contact us for where to get the specific item from.
+Here are some items that are always welcomed that you could purchase online, at a feed store, or contact us for where to get the specific item from.

 • Dewormer (we use herbal)